The Helpful Content Update did not create the problem, it held up a mirror

 How to assign a job to every content asset

-The metric stack should match the job, or the team will optimize the wrong thing
+The metrics should match the job, or the team will optimise the wrong thing

 This is the part most teams get backwards.
 They pick a convenient metric, usually pageviews, then wonder why the content strategy feels disconnected from the business.
-Pageviews are a weather report.
-They tell you that something happened.
+Pageviews only tell you that something happened.
 They do not tell you whether the page did its job.
-Once the metric stack matches the job, the team stops rewarding noise and starts rewarding movement.
-That is where content becomes an operating system instead of a publishing habit.
+Once the right metrics match the job, the team stops rewarding noise and starts rewarding movement, and content becomes an operating system instead of a publishing habit.

 The content system matters as much as the content itself